platformsh/platformsh-docs/docs/src/integrations/profiling/new-relic.md

 To set up the application with New Relic, you have two options:

-1. Configuring and download from Maven
+1. Configuring and downloading from Maven
 2. Downloading on your own

 Configure your `pom.xml` to download `newrelic-java.zip`.
 For example: